-Pursuant to an advisory agreement dated November 8, 2004, the Adviser will provide the Fund with investment research and advice and furnish the Fund with an investment program consistent with the Fund's investment objectives and policies, subject to the supervision of the Fund's Board.
-The Adviser will determine which portfolio securities will be purchased or sold, arrange for the placing of orders for the purchase or sale of portfolio securities, select brokers or dealers to place those orders, maintain books and records with respect to the Fund's securities transactions and report to the Board on the Fund's investments and performance.
-Pursuant to a separate administration agreement dated November 8, 2004, the Adviser will provide facilities, equipment and personnel to the Fund as well as certain stockholder, stockholder-related and other administrative services.
+Pursuant to an advisory agreement dated as of January 19, 2006, the Adviser will provide the Fund with investment research and advice and furnish the Fund with an investment program consistent with the Fund's investment objectives and policies, subject to the overall oversight of the Fund's Board.
+The Adviser will determine which portfolio securities will be purchased, retained, sold, loaned or otherwise disposed by the Fund (and what portion of such assets will be invested or held uninvested as cash), arrange for the placing of orders for the purchase or sale of portfolio securities, select brokers or dealers to place those orders, maintain books and records with respect to the Fund's securities transactions and report to the Board on the Fund's investments and performance.
+Pursuant to a separate administration agreement dated as of January 19, 2006, the Adviser will provide facilities, equipment and personnel to the Fund as well as certain stockholder, stockholder-related and other services.